Info Package - What you need to know

 The academic year runs from 1 October to 30 September.

-Usually, educational activities take place between 1 October and 30 June and are divided in two semesters:
+Usually, educational activities take place between 1 October and 30 June and are divided into two semesters:

 - Semester I: from 1 October to 31 January